 VPNs add an extra layer of security to your internet, so it makes sense that you would want one on your phone.
 After all, we're increasingly relying on mobile devices as our main connection to the world around us, whether via social media, email, or messaging colleagues.

 The best VPNs let you share an account across 5 devices or more, including on smartphones.
-We've rounded up our recommendations of the best VPNs further down in this guide, but, if you're itching to get going, then our top-scoring VPN is PureVPN, a simple, safe VPN with some great-value deals and discounts.
+We've rounded up our recommendations of the best VPNs further down in this guide, but, if you're itching to get going, then our top-scoring VPN is Surfshark, a simple, safe VPN with some great-value deals and discounts.

 We tell you what you need to know about using a VPN safely on your phone, plus how to choose the best VPN to use on a phone or tablet.